bcantoni/sitecheck-example/README.md

     python-version: 3.7
 ```

-Here we are just using Python 3.7 because we just need one environment, but if this was really testing your Python package you could specify a list of versions here (similar to what I do in my [s3data](https://github.com/bcantoni/s3data) project).
+Here we are just using Python 3.7 because we just need one (modern) environment, but if this was really testing your Python package you could specify a list of versions here (similar to what I do in my [s3data](https://github.com/bcantoni/s3data) project).

 ```
 - name: Install dependencies